hoppersroppers/training/Core/1.IntroductionToHacking/2-SiteIntro/1-Notes.md

 After every section, we are going to ask for feedback.
 What did you like, not like, want changed, any thoughts.
 Just stream of consciousness it.

 We can only get better if you tell us what you want changed, and you won't hurt our feelings.
+Provide feedback over instant message, email, whatever.
+We just want you to learn and then give us feedback so we can learn.

 ## Support
 Our site provides real time support through instant messaging, or you can hit us in Slack or on the forums.
 Whatever works, we are here for you.